MichaelZhao21/simple-compiler/README.md

 Run the basic test with `make run`.
 If you want to run the extensive tests, execute `make test`.
 Both commands will build the lexer and parsers.

+Another test case will run on an actual code file (`adv-tests.txt`).
+Use `make adv-test` to run these advanced tests.

 ## To Run Custom Tests

 To run a custom test, simply create a new rule in the `Makefile` in the following format: